abovebored/quiver-visual/README.md

 A small PHP app which lets you bowse your Quiver notes in visual way.
 It can live locally (run [MAMP](https://www.mamp.info/) or similar) or on a remote webserver - syncing with your Quiver library with your server via [Dropbox](http://dropbox.com) or [BitTorrent Sync](https://www.getsync.com/).

-Issue reporting & Pull requests welcome 🍺
+Issue reporting & pull requests welcome 🍺

 _N.B.
 This project has no affiliation with or endorsement from Quiver or Happen Apps._